Years published: 2009, 2012, 2016, 2019, 2023

 A few individuals with CESD who developed chronic liver disease have been treated with a liver transplant with positive results.
 Specific therapeutic procedures such as a liver transplant depend upon numerous factors, such as disease severity, an individual’s age and general health, and other factors.
-Decisions concerning specific treatments should be made by physicians and other members of the health care team in careful consultation with the patient based upon the specifics of his or her case; a thorough discussion of the potential benefits and risks, including possible side effects and long-term effects; patient preference; and other appropriate factors.
+Decisions concerning specific treatments should be made by physicians and other members of the health care team in careful consultation with the patient based upon the specifics of their case; a thorough discussion of the potential benefits and risks, including possible side effects and long-term effects; patient preference; and other appropriate factors.

 Genetic counseling is recommended for affected individuals and their families.
 Other treatment is symptomatic and supportive.

 Researchers are studying enzyme replacement therapy for lysosomal storage diseases such as CESD.
-Enzyme replacement therapy involves replacing a missing enzyme in individuals who are deficient or lack the particular enzyme in question.
+Enzyme replacement therapy involves replacing a missing enzyme in individuals who are deficient or lack the enzyme in question.
 Synthetic versions of missing enzymes have been developed and used to treat individuals with certain lysosomal diseases including Hurler syndrome, Fabry disease and Gaucher disease.

 Gene therapy is also being studied as another possible approach to therapy for some lysosomal storage disorders.
-In gene therapy, the defective gene present in a patient is replaced with a normal gene to enable the production of active enzyme and prevent the development and progression of the disease in question.
-Given the permanent transfer of the normal gene, which is able to produce active enzyme at all sites of disease, this form of therapy is theoretically most likely to lead to a “cure”.
+In gene therapy, the defective gene present in a patient is replaced with a normal gene to enable the production of active enzyme and prevent the development and progression of the disease.
+Given the permanent transfer of the normal gene, which can produce active enzyme at all sites of disease, this form of therapy is theoretically most likely to lead to a “cure”.
 However, at this time, there are many technical difficulties to resolve before gene therapy can succeed.

 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.